Patsy Foley

-Patrick "Patsy" Foley (born 1943) is an Irish retired hurler who played as a left corner-forward for the Kilkenny senior team.
+Patrick Foley (born 1943) is an Irish retired hurler who played as a left corner-forward for the Kilkenny senior team.

 Born in Clara, County Kilkenny, Foley first played competitive hurling during his schooling at St. Kieran's College.
 He arrived on the inter-county scene at the age of seventeen when he first linked up with the Kilkenny minor team, before later joining the junior side.
 He made his senior debut during the 1967 championship.
 Foley immediately became a semi-regular member of the starting fifteen, and won one Leinster medal.
 He was also an All-Ireland medallist as a non-playing substitute.

 At club level Foley played with Clara.

 Throughout his career Foley made 2 championship appearances.
 He retired from inter-county hurling following the conclusion of the 1967 championship.